 The Tampa Bay Rays have been the laughing stock of baseball for a lot of years.
 They've annually picked in the top five in the June draft, they've never finished over .500, and they've never had a sniff of contention.

-Tampa Bay, owing partially to having those high draft picks, but also owing to the fact that they've focused heavily on player development, has a stable of young, unbelievably talented players that any team in the majors would love to have.
+Tampa Bay, due partially to having those high draft picks, but also due to the fact that they've focused heavily on player development, has a stable of young, unbelievably talented players that any team in the majors would love to have.
 Some of it is still very raw; hell, some of it is still in the minors.
 But make no mistake, the Rays have a whole lot of talent, at pretty much any position you want to look.

 Offensively, the Rays bring speed, power -- and plenty of each.
 Their outfield is one of the more intriguing groups you'll see.
 Carl Crawford is one of the most exciting players in baseball, possessing all five tools in spades.
 He's a little like Jose Reyes of the Mets, but a whole lot more consistent.

 The Rays felt comfortable making both moves, in large part because of the presence of players like Crawford and Rocco Baldelli.
-Baldelli is, quite possibly, the most physically gifted of all the Tampa players, period.
+Baldelli is, quite possibly, the most physically gifted of all the Tampa Bay players, period.
 The problem with Baldelli, as you may know, is that he has never, to date, been able to stay on the field and out of the trainer's room.
-Earlier this year, Baldelli was actually diagnosed with a rare disorder that affects his mitochondria, reducing his ability to create energy.
-It is this disorder that has largely caused most of his other physical ailments, as his muscles often lack the fuel to perform, leading to constant pulls and strains.
-Baldelli's condition is quite serious, and it's unclear whether he'll be able to return to the game at all.
+Earlier this year, Baldelli was actually diagnosed with a rare disorder which affects his mitochondria, reducing his ability to create energy.
+It is this disorder which has largely caused most of his other physical ailments, as his muscles often lack the fuel to perform, leading to constant pulls and strains.
+Baldelli's condition is quite serious, and it's unclear whether or not he'll be able to return to the game at all.
 It's unfortunate, because when healthy, Baldelli is truly an amazing athlete to watch in action.